 The school received a founding gift from the Donald Bren Foundation to endow 10 faculty chairs and a dean’s chair.
 It also received generous support from the Joan Irvine Smith and Athalie R. Clarke Foundation, and Mark P. Robinson Jr. An inaugural class of 60 students began classes in August 2009.
 The school eventually will grow to include about 600 students and about 50 full-time faculty members.

-The school has been granted provisional accreditation from the American Bar Association.
+The school has been granted full accreditation from the American Bar Association.
 It is housed temporarily on campus at the Law/Education building, formerly known as Berkeley Place, until a new building is constructed.

 The school stresses public service as a key mission, and it intends to benefit underserved communities in several ways.
 In addition, various legal clinics will allow students to provide legal counsel to community members who would otherwise be unable to afford it.
 Other programs including generous scholarships and loan-forgiveness programs will also be designed to encourage graduates to pursue careers in public service.